Zocker1999NET/jinja/docs/templates.rst

    In older versions of Jinja (before 2.9) it was required to enable this feature with an extension.
 It's now enabled by default.

+.. versionadded:: 3.2.0 Added support for trailing commas in with statements

 .. _autoescape-overrides: